Cluttering Collections v. The Horrors of Hoarding

 Help for Hoarders

-He says that there may be some ways for outsiders to help, but cautions that sensitivity and patience are prerequisites.
+There may be some ways for outsiders to help, but cautions that sensitivity and patience are prerequisites.

 In dealing with the actual neatening of the premises, Franklin says many hoarders are more open to working with a professional organizer than a family member or mental health professional.
 Be sure any one you consult has experience in hoarding issues.